racktivity/ext-lfw/docs/alkiradocs/Macros/MacroCode.md

 # Code Macro

 The code macro can be used to display code on a page.
-Syntax language is detected automatically and highligted accordingly.
+Syntax language is detected automatically and highlighted accordingly.

 ## Parameters